Working on THE Boring Stuff

 Asset management.
 I don’t want to see the community face huge financial road blocks because of poor planning and fiscal discipline now.
 We need to be taking good care today of our infrastructure.
 And we need to be taking stock of future large renewal projects and saving for them now to avoid tax shocks in the future.

 Creating a Benefit Based Procurement policy to enable City capital spending to provide better benefits to our local community and economy.
 Ideas within this policy may include a requirement to source locally when legally allowed to do so, and incentivizing some City Contractors to hire people with barriers to employment.
+I’d also like to explore awarding some multi-year road contracts to increase contractor competition by giving new companies the guaranteed work needed to expand into municipal work or to move people and equipment into our region.

 Ensuring the Police Transition continues to progress well.
 We need to deliver a Police Service that is reliable, professional and effective.
 Base services that are equivalent to what was offered under the RCMP contract should be delivered at our below the cost of maintaining the RCMP.
 Investments in enhanced levels of service need to have their benefits carefully weighed to their costs.